Sumechoo/magisale-internship-todo/README.md

 4th: Is it enough, only creating and deleting?
 No!
 We need to edit our mistakes here so **add a editing functionality** to this app.

+5th: Now it is time to **add some state management**.
+Use Redux or MobX (Redux preffered) in your app.

-5th: Let's make our app beautifull now!
+6th: Let's make our app beautifull now!
 It's dangerous to go alone, take [this](https://material-ui.com/)!
 Make your app looks like best google's apps by using this library.
 (Animations on CSS and ShapeShifts will be +)

-6th: Now our project is have to be published.
+7th: Now our project is have to be published.
 Use "Heroku" and Node.js to **stage your app online**.

-7th: **Add some user specific functions** like data saving and SignUp\Register functionality.
+8th: **Add some user specific functions** like data saving and SignUp\Register functionality.
 Such functionsave to be implemented on server and client sides.

-8th: Now you're free to do everything you want.
+9th: Now you're free to do everything you want.
 If you have enough free time - **add some interesting things**, that you consider desirable.

 **Extra tasks**: Addaptive design and UI, your own RESTfull API, SPA implementation, adaptation for Google's PWA, SEO optimization, data syncronization with any of cloud services, Import\Export feauteres.